shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 ## Types of settings pages and default settings

-There are 3 types of settings pages.
-Pages are defined in `pages` root field of `extension.json` and can be referenced in 3 different places:
+Pages are defined in `pages` root field in `extension.json` and can be referenced in 3 different places:

 - `settingsPages` in the root of `extension.json`: array of pages for adjusting global extension settings
 - `adminPages` in `shortcuts` field: array of pages for adjusting settings for shortcuts
 - `settingsPage` in `screens` field: single page for adjusting layout settings

+These are the 3 types of settings pages.
 On each of these places, adjacent property `settings` can be present which represents default settings these pages will receive.
 Read more in the [reference for settings types]({{ site.baseurl }}/docs/extensions/reference/settings-types).

 ## Creating your first settings page

 The possibilities that you can do with settings pages are countless.
-In this tutorial, we'll show you an example of how to allow application owners to customize simple text in the settings page and get it in the extension.
+In this tutorial, we'll show you an example of how to allow application owners to customize simple text in the settings page and get that text in the extension.

 Initialize new extension project: